ZjanPreijde/Java-Programming-Masterclass/README.md

 > In the Java programming language, a keyword is one of 61 reserved words that have a predefined meaning in the language; because of this, programmers cannot use keywords as names for variables, methods, classes, or as any other identifier.

-`const` is reserved, but is not used and has not function, for defining constants use `final`.
+`const` is reserved, but is not used and has no function, for defining constants use `final`.

-`goto` is reserved, but is not used and has not function.
+`goto` is reserved, but is not used and has no function.

 `void`, was wondering about that.
 It is used to declare that a method does not return any value.